About Cres & Lošinj Islands

-Cres is characterized by a sharp contrast between the northern apparently barren "sub-Mediterranean", heady with the scent of wild herbs and the southern Mediterranean parts which are rich in pasturelands and dense vegetation.
-There is a great variety of plant and animal species, with an extremely large number of endemic species being a real challenge for all nature lovers.
-In the far north, near Beli, you can also find one of the last habitats of a very rare and protected bird species – the griffon vulture.
-A particularly interesting feature of the island is the freshwater lake Vrana; the surface of the lake is above sea level and its bottom is below sea level, at a depth of 74m.
-There are also many footpaths and walking trails on the island and many small roads to enjoy the local beauty whilst cycling.
+Cres is characterized by a sharp contrast between the northern apparently barren "sub-Mediterranean" areas heady with the scent of wild herbs, and the southern, Mediterranean parts which are rich in pasturelands and dense vegetation.
+There is a great variety of plant and animal species, with an extremely large number of endemic species, for example, in the far north, near Beli, you can find one of the last habitats of a very rare and protected bird species – the griffon vulture.
+A particularly interesting feature of the island is the freshwater Lake Vrana; the surface of the lake is above sea level and its bottom is below sea level, at a depth of 74m.
+There are many footpaths and bike trails on the island as well as many small roads to enjoy the local beauty whilst cycling.

-The island of Cres has a very rich cultural and historical heritage: buildings from the age of the Liburnians, remains of the cities of antiquity, early Catholic churches and monasteries.
-The historic centre of Martinščica is made up of St. Martin's Church with a 16th century Franciscan monastery and the 17th century family Sforza castle.
-Osor, the southernmost town (facing over to Losinj Island) was once the capital of the island and an important bishopric and a handful of gothic and renaissance buildings remain.
-Cres town is a picturesque harbour surrounded by fishermen's cottages and is least affected by tourism.
+Cres also has a very rich cultural and historical heritage ranging from the age of the Liburnians and remains of the cities of antiquity to early Catholic churches and monasteries.
+For example, the historic centre of Martinščica is made up of St. Martin's Church with a 16th century Franciscan monastery and the 17th century Sforza castle.
+Osor, the southernmost town (facing Losinj Island) was once the capital of the island and an important bishopric, a handful of gothic and renaissance buildings remain.
+Cres town has a picturesque harbour surrounded by fishermen's cottages and is largely unaffected by tourism.

 Mali Lošinj dates back to the 12th century when twelve Croatian families settled in the eastern bay of St. Martin.
-The first Croatian settlers were farmers, later they also turned to fishing, sailing and shipbuilding, and with that the settlements moved towards the coast.
-The golden age for Mali Lošinj was the end of the 19th century when thanks to seafaring the 'small village' turned into a maritime town.
-Because of the big changes and the maritime crisis in the region, due to passing from sail boats to steam boats, it seemed that the destiny of this and similar towns was sealed.
-Upon discovering the health benefits of the climate, and growing tourism, a new page in the island’s history opened.
+The first Croatian settlers were farmers but later turned to fishing, sailing and shipbuilding and so settlements moved towards the coast.
+The golden age for Mali Lošinj was the end of the 19th century when the 'small villages' turned into maritime towns but this wasn't to last when the age of sail ended with the coming of steam ships.
+However, upon discovering the health benefits of the climate, and growing tourism in general, a new page in the island’s history opened.
 Today, it is a lively island capital and the tourist centre of the island with many shops, kiosks and cafes framing the large harbour.

-The Hotel Zlatni Lav is located in Martinščica bay in the immediate vicinity of beautiful shingle beaches with crystal clear sea and is a great base for outdoor activities for all the family.
+The Hotel Zlatni Lav is located in Martinščica Bay in the immediate vicinity of beautiful shingle beaches & clear waters and is a great base for outdoor activities for all the family.